criteo/criteo-api-java-sdk/sdks/retailmedia_preview/docs/CampaignApi.md

         // oauth.setAccessToken("YOUR ACCESS TOKEN");

         CampaignApi apiInstance = new CampaignApi(defaultClient);
-        Integer retailerId = 56; // Integer | The retailer id for which seller should be fetched.
+        String retailerId = "retailerId_example"; // String | The retailer id for which seller should be fetched.
         String seller = "seller_example"; // String | The seller id or seller name which should be validated. try {
             SellerPreviewResponse result = apiInstance.getApiExternalV1RetailerByRetailerIdSellersseller(retailerId, seller);